SequencingDOTcom/RTP-API-App-Chains/README.md

 Introduction
 =========================================
 An app chain is an integration of an API call and an analysis of an app user's genes.
 Each app chain provides information about a specific trait, condition, disease, supplement or medication.
 App chains are used to provide genetically tailored content to app users so that the user experience is instantly personalized at the genetic level.
 This is called [Real Time Personalization (RTP)](https://sequencing.com/developer-documentation/what-is-real-time-personalization-rtp).

+Each app chain consists of:

+1. **API call**
+ * API call that triggers an app hosted by Sequencing.com to perform genetic analysis on your app user's genes
+2. **API response**
+ * the straightforward, easy-to-use results are sent to your app as the API response
+3. **Personalzation**
+ * your app uses this information, which is obtained directly from your app user's genes in real-time, to create a truly personalized user experience

 To code Real Time Personalization (RTP) technology into apps, developers may [register for a free account](https://sequencing.com/user/register/) at Sequencing.com.
 App development with RTP is always free.